The ensemble

 She is a principal member of Academia de las Luces, an ensemble dedicated to the Classical and Romantic repertoire, and Piacere dei traversi, a Renaissance consort of traverso flutes and soprano.
 She has performed as a soloist at the Auditorio Nacional in Madrid and in traverso recitals in Valencia.
 She has been a guest artist with The Northern Consort (Netherlands), Orquestra Montsalvat (Barcelona) and Valencia Original Art.

-She teaches flute at the Conservatorio Superior de Música in Córdoba (Spain).
+She has been flute teacher at the Conservatorio Superior de Música in Córdoba and in Jaén (Spain).

 Marisa Esparza Regal